SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊TODO: Revise the discussion in the Closures chapter where we currently talk about completion handlers.

+◊ Outline ◊

+- you mark a function as asynchronous by putting ``async`` next to the arrow, like how you write ``throwing`` for a function that can throw an error

+- ``Task.sleep()`` does nothing, but takes the specified amount of time do do so, which makes it a useful function for writing simple asynchronous code to understand the language features
+  (not to be confused with Darwin's ``sleep``)

+- only async code can call async functions, including

+  + top-level code

+  + code marked ``@main``

+  + non-async code wrapped in ``runAsyncAndBlock``

+  + TR: I see ``runAsyncAndBlock`` marked deprecated now;
+    what do we want people to use instead?

+- you mark a call to an async function with ``await``

+- this is like ``try`` when calling a throwing function

+- it reminds you when reading the code that the program can stop here and go do something else while waiting for the function to return

+- likewise, you know that when there's no ``await`` there's no suspension point

+◊ code narrative: downloading a level's definition from the server, parsing it in the background because that can be slow, and then adding it to the list of levels

 ◊TODO: Maybe talk about AsyncSequence here?